catid/calico/README.md

 was chosen because it is the IPsec largest window allowed.
 But it may be worth looking into expanding this window for high-speed transfers in the future.

+#### Rekeying

+The rekeying method through bit-flagged ratcheting seems to have the one disadvantage that one-way channels do not benefit from rekeying.
+Ensuring that at least one packet is sent from the quiet side about once every 2 minutes should ensure that rekeying happens in this case.

 #### SipHash-2-4 versus Poly1305 versus VMAC

 Choosing which MAC algorithm to use turned out to be one of the more difficult challenges